Waste firm still wants Devon incinerator

 Viridor had planned to build an incinerator at New England Quarry, near Plymouth.

-However, in January, the South West Devon Waste Partnership chose MVV Umwelt as its preferred bidder to build an energy-from-waste plant in the Devonport area of Plymouth.'No facilities'
+However, in January, the South West Devon Waste Partnership chose MVV Umwelt as its preferred bidder to build an energy-from-waste plant in the Devonport area of Plymouth.

 A planning application for that plant will be submitted to the city council in the spring.